Coercive quadratic converse ISS Lyapunov theorems for linear analytic systems: Coercive quadratic Lyapunov functions for linear systems with bounded input operators

 The following result provides an alternative construction of a coercive quadratic Lyapunov function for exponentially stable \emph{analytic} systems with bounded $B$.
+It is based on a well-known characterization of analytic semigroups being similar to a contraction semigroup, due to Callier--Grabowski--Le~Merdy \cite[Theorem 7.3.7]{Haase06}, see also the comments in \cite[Section 7.5]{Haase06}.
 Recall that if $A$ generates an analytic semigroup $T$, then for any $x\in X$, $\beta:t\mapsto \|AT(t)x\|$ is dominated by a constant times $t^{-1}$.
-However, if the semigroup is exponentially stable an $x\in D(A)$, then $\beta$ is integrable. \begin{theorem} Let $X$ be a Hilbert space, $B\in L(U,X)$ and let $A$ generate an exponentially stable analytic semigroup $T$ on $X$.
-The conditions \ref{thm:quad-coercivity-itm0}--\ref{thm:quad-coercivity-itm32} in Theorem~\ref{thm:Quad-coercive-nonanalytic-1} are equivalent to \begin{enumerate}[label=(\roman*), start = 7] \item The function
+However, if the semigroup is exponentially stable and $x\in D(A)$, then $\beta$ is integrable.